ystv/website2020/README.md

 You'll want to setup the databases first, currently developed using postgres.

-You'll want to then add the schema to the database.
+You'll want to then add the schemas to the database.
 You can either copy and paste the SQL or use `psql -h {host} -d {database} -f {schema_file}`.
-You will want to create it in the following order:
+If you want to setup all tables automatically, `cd` into the `schemas` folder then execute `psql -h {host} -d {database} -f meta.sql`.
+Alternatively, if you want to do it manually, you will want to create it in the following order:

+Add extensions: `uuid-ossp` and `tsm_system_rows`.

 1. people.sql
 2. video.sql